‘An error does not become a mistake

 First, let’s enter Registry Editor:

-- Press the Windows logo key + R shortcut to evoke Run.
+- Press the Windows logo key + R shortcut to invoke Run.

 - Type regedit into the Run bar and press Enter.